-Salkeld, Blanaid (1880–1959), poet and actress, was born Florence ffrench-Mullen on 10 August 1880 in India, daughter of Lt Colonel Jarlath ffrench-Mullen and Anna Maria (Mina) Byrne.
+Salkeld, Blanaid (1880–1958), poet and actor, was born Florence ffrench-Mullen on 10 August 1880 in India, daughter of Lt Colonel Jarlath ffrench-Mullen and Anna Maria (Mina) Byrne.
 Her father was in the Bengal medical service and brother to St Laurence ffrench-Mullen (father of Madeleine ffrench-Mullen (qv)), after his retirement and return to Ireland he was active in the Gaelic League.